dotnet/csharplang/spec/expressions.md

 }\
 }

-The x == null construct is permitted even though T could represent a non-nullable value type, and the result is simply defined to be false when T is a non-nullable value type. *end example*\]
+The x == null construct is permitted even though T could represent a non-nullable value type, and the result is simply defined to be false when T is a non-nullable value type.

-For an operation of the form x == y or x != y, if any applicable operator == or operator != exists, the operator overload resolution (§12.4.5) rules will select that operator instead of the predefined reference type equality operator. \[*Note*: It is always possible to select the predefined reference type equality operator by explicitly casting both of the operands to type object. *end note*\]
+For an operation of the form x == y or x != y, if any applicable operator == or operator != exists, the operator overload resolution (§12.4.5) rules will select that operator instead of the predefined reference type equality operator.

+> [!NOTE]
+> It is always possible to select the predefined reference type equality operator by explicitly casting both of the operands to type object.

-\[*Example*: The example
+The example

 using System;